-Module Name Credits Level AP2A59 Nature Conservation 10 5 AP2A61 Experimentation and Data Analysis 10 5 AP2AE30 Landscape and Ecosystem Management Fieldcourse 1 10 5 AP2AE35 Career Planning and Professional Practice for BSc Environmental Management 10 5 AP2AE45 Methods in Ecology and Environmental Management 20 5
+Module Name Credits Level AP2A59 Nature Conservation 10 5 AP2A71 Experimental Design and Data Analysis 10 5 AP2AE30 Landscape and Ecosystem Management Fieldcourse 1 10 5 AP2AE35 Career Planning and Professional Practice for BSc Environmental Management 10 5 5 AP2AE45 Methods in Ecology and Environmental Management 20 5

-Your remaining credits will be made up of optional modules from selected modules from the School of Agriculture, Policy and Development and across the University, subject to Programme Director approval and timetabling constraints.
-You must, however, select 30 of these credits from the pathway options.
+Your remaining credits will be made up of optional modules from selected modules, subject to Programme Director approval and timetabling constraints.
+You must, however, select a minimum of 30 of these credits from the pathway options.
 Students also have the option to select a language module.